Stanisław Herbst

-Stanisław Herbst (né Chrobot; 12 July 1907, Rakvere, Russian Empire (modern-day Estonia) – 24 June 1973, Warsaw) was a Polish historian, researcher of modern history, and military historian.
+Stanisław Herbst (né Chrobot; 12 July 1907, Rakvere, Russian Empire (now Estonia) – 24 June 1973, Warsaw) was a Polish historian, researcher of modern history, and military historian.
 He was a professor at the University of Warsaw and the Dzerzhinsky Political-Military Academy in Warsaw, and was also the president of the Polish Historical Society.
 Pupils of his included Zdzisław Spieralski and Tomasz Strzembosz.